benjaminmerchin/hello-world/README.md

 Hi here

-I'm writing stuff in order to compleet the tutorial
+I'm writing stuff in order to complete the tutorial